Killer Be Killed

 Killer Be Killed is an American heavy metal supergroup founded by Dillinger Escape Plan vocalist Greg Puciato and Soulfly frontman Max Cavalera in early 2011.
 The lineup also features Mastodon bassist and co-vocalist Troy Sanders and Converge drummer Ben Koller.
 The band had slowly been working on material before announcing its name in October 2013, along with their signing to Nuclear Blast.
-The group's self-titled debut record was released on May 13, 2014.
-On September 4, 2020, the group returned with a new single, and released their second album Reluctant Hero on November 20, 2020.
+The group's self-titled debut record was released in 2014.
+In September 2020, the group returned with a new single, and released their second album Reluctant Hero in November of that year.

 History

 Formation, early years and self-titled (2011–2015)

 The band was first announced in February 2011, when Metal Hammer reported news of Puciato and Cavalera planning a new project in the vein of Cavalera's Nailbomb band with Alex Newport in the mid 1990s.
-Shortly afterwards, Mars Volta's Dave Elitch and Mastodon bassist Troy Sanders were announced to be part of the project.
+Shortly afterwards, The Mars Volta's Dave Elitch and Mastodon bassist Troy Sanders were announced to be part of the project.
 Converge bassist Nate Newton was originally eyed to be included in the project, but was unable to join, so Cavalera reached out to Sanders instead.
 Despite not yet having a name, the group entered the Fortress Studio in Los Angeles in September 2013 with producer Josh Wilbur.

 In October 2013, the band revealed Killer Be Killed as their name and announced that their first album would be released through Nuclear Blast.
 In March 2014, an announcement confirmed that the band's debut album would be self-titled, Killer Be Killed, and would be released on May 13, 2014.
 On March 14, 2014, two songs from the upcoming eponymous debut, "Wings of Feather and Wax", and "Face Down" were made available for streaming.

 Converge drummer Ben Koller joined for the band's live debut at Soundwave Festival and was announced as a full-fledged member that summer, replacing Elitch.